CLER

 int main() {

-const size_t SPS = 1000;
+constexpr size_t sample_rate = 1000;

-auto flowgraph = cler::make_desktop_flowgraph(
+auto graph = cler::make_desktop_flowgraph(

-cler::BlockRunner(&adder, &throttle.in),
+cler::BlockRunner(&add, &throttle.in),

 cler::BlockRunner(&throttle, &plot.in[0]),